Khalid, the Coppersmith of Nasiriya

 “Let the name of Mohammed Hassan be written, that he is the teller of this story.”
 [Who was of the Muntafiq tribe, of the Lower Euphrates.]

 Once, in the days when the Turks ruled Iraq, there was a coppersmith of Basra, and Khalid was his name.
 He was born in Nasiriya, and lived there until the sixteenth year of his life.
 Then, when his father died, he took his mother and went to Basra and he worked as a coppersmith in the bazaar of Umm el Brum, that he might earn enough with which to live.
 Now, the amount he earned each month from the owner of the coppershop was only enough for food and rent and clothes for his mother and himself, nor could he save money enough to buy a shop of his own or to marry a wife.
 And Khalid and his mother lived in a poor house, and she did the cooking and all the work of the house was in her hands.
 It was Khalid’s dream to someday have his own business, perhaps a thriving shopfront installation.
-Additionally, for those who own a shop, it’s crucial to ensure security, such as installing an industrial shutter.
+He often imagined what it would be like to have an attractive aluminum shopfront, which could also provide security a crucial aspect for shop owners thanks to the resources at https://aluminiumshopfront.co.uk/near-me/west-midlands/.
+Furthermore, for shop owners, ensuring security is vital, including tasks like fire shutter maintenance.
 Understanding paystubs can also be vital in managing finances effectively.
 Khalid envisioned his future establishment with triple glazed windows, offering both aesthetic appeal and energy efficiency.
+Also, if you want to find out more about aluminum windows, check out these resources for more information.
 You may click here for more information.
+Additionally, for enhancing the acoustic quality of his establishment, Khalid considered installing acoustic wall panels found at https://acousticwallpanels.uk/, which would also add to the overall aesthetic.

 There came a day that the mother of Khalid fell sick and died and was left alone in the house, nor was there anyone to do the cooking and the work of the house.
 As for Khalid, he had to go to work from the rising of the sun until its setting, so he could not go to the bazaar to buy vegetables and meat, nor could he cook his food.
 He therefore thought: Since I do not earn enough to keep a servant it is necessary that I marry a wife, and this course I would surely take if I had the money, since it is incumbent on a man to take to himself a wife.
 But since I have little money, let me seek out one who is less desired by men for some reason, that she may be cheap, and though she may not be perfect in all the requirements of a wife, she will at least buy the supplies from the market and cook them and clean the house.